 An Apple A Day #13928

-This classroom was in a three story building originally built as a high school in 1917 and the last years of use in the 1980’s were as an elementary.
-Today it remains semi-abandoned and partially re-purposed by private individuals as a community center.
+This classroom was in a three-story building originally built as a high school in 1917.
+Its last years of use in the 1980s were as an elementary school.
+Today, it remains semi-abandoned and partially re-purposed by private individuals as a community center.
 As a result, most sections of the building such as this partially abandoned classroom remain out of use.
 Some areas are very dilapidated and rough, far more than shown here.
 The school sits in a coal town in the anthracite region of Pennsylvania, with both the town and school fading away like the coal industry that made it happen in the first place.

 Up Next: Don’t Go Away Mad #14496